Plastic Film Recycling F.A.Q.

 If it says it's degradable or compostable?

 NO. These bags cannot be placed in drop-off points.
 The recyclers reprocessing bags don't want the products they are making to degrade over time so these bags are not acceptable.
 These bags are generally translucent green, have the words compostable on them.
 They also a tree like arrow coming from a leaf and pointing back to the leaf as a symbol.

 It is dirty, has crumbs, or is wet?

 NO. Recyclers need the bags and film to be CLEAN and DRY.
 Please don't include dirty or wet bags, or any material that has food or other residues.
 If in doubt, throw it out!

-What happens to my bags and wraps after they're recycled?
+What happens to my bags and plastic films after they're collected?

 If you want more information or are interested in having a collection bin at your location please contact us at firstname.lastname@example.org.